chimeric/dokuwiki-plugin-backlinks/.github/ISSUE_TEMPLATE.md

 ## actual behaviour

-## steps to reproduce actaul behaviour
+## steps to reproduce actual behaviour

 ### error log
 <!-- replace ERRORS below with the relevant section of the php error -->